Expo EASAlternative

 May 2025 · 8 min read

 Expo EAS Updates charges per Monthly Active User.
 At scale this becomes a significant line item.
-Relay OTA is an open-source, self-hosted server that implements the same Expo Updates protocol — switch by changing one URL, keep every other line of code.
+RELAYOTA is a fully managed OTA platform that implements the same Expo Updates protocol — switch by changing one URL, keep every other line of code.

 Why developers look for an Expo EAS alternative